dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 # Changelog

 ## Update 1.2.1 (coming soon)
+* Enabled the HA sidebar on mobile on all pages.
+(Future update will have a option to enable/disable it) Please let me know if you really hate this in the HA thread.
 * Fixed bug in new reload config version that it doesn't find the config files on some HA setups.
 * Fixed bottom navbar on Android to be smaller in height then on iPhone. (@Rik)
+* Fixed bug with using apostrophe in names.
+You can now use them.
+* Parsing the `navigation_path` and `room_name` now to the data of an room addon button.
+So you can use that to link to the addon page.

 ## Update 1.2.0